rackerlabs/rackspace-how-to/content/exchange/manually-configure-ios-devices-for-email-hosted-on-exchange-2013.md

 type: article
 created_date: '2014-01-16'
 created_by: Mawutor Amesawu
-last_modified_date: '2016-01-28'
+last_modified_date: '2019-03-27'
-last_modified_by: Rose Coste
+last_modified_by: Chris Moyer
 product: Microsoft Exchange
 product_url: exchange
 ---

-This article describes how to configure an Exchange 2013 account on your Apple iOS device.
+This article describes how to configure an Exchange 2013 account on your Apple iOS 7 device.
 The administrator of your account must verify that an ActiveSync license is attached in your account via the Cloud Control Panel.
 If any Internet connectivity issues prevent you from successfully setting up Exchange, contact your wireless provider or ISP.

 **Note:** The images in this article show iPhone 5 running iOS 7.
-Though screens on other iOS devices will differ, the process is the same.
+Though screens on other iOS devices differ, the process is similar.
+For more modern iOS versions, refere

 1. On the home screen of your device, tap **Settings &gt;** **Mail, Contacts, Calendars** &gt; **Add Account**.